EDITOR’S NOTE: This post has been updated with more tactics and links for you 🙂

 Landing Page Trend #2: Simple and Minimalist

-The simple and minimalist design trend has been around and is here to stay.
-Design principles that keep your pages clean and uncluttered still matter.
-It’s a way to keep the cognitive load small (Usability Testing Tip #26) and a way to avoid having your visitors think too much.
+Simply speaking, minimalist design is here to stay.
+Design principles that keep your pages clean and uncluttered will always matter.
+It’s a way to reduce your visitors’ cognitive load (Usability Testing Tip #26) and keep them from thinking their way out of converting.

-Businesses are smartening up and doing all the heavy lifting for visitors by keeping things super easy to ingest.
+Businesses are smartening up and doing all the heavy lifting for visitors by keeping things super easy to digest.

-Specifically, the simple and minimalist design trend includes things like:
+Simple and minimalist design trends include things like:

 - White space